practicalli/clojure-web-services/create-a-handler-function/add-not-found.md

 So far our app has responded with the same message, regardless of the web address (route) requested in the browser.
 The webapp will be more useful if it responds differently to different routes.

+> ####Note::Add error message to handler
-> **Note** Change the code to only respond with content when requesting the default route, that is http://localhost:8000/.
+> Change the code to only respond with content when requesting the default route, that is http://localhost:8000/.
 Anything else we will return an error.
+>

-Edit the `welcome` function in `src/todo-list/core.clj` and use an `if` function to check if the request is valid or not.
+> Edit the `welcome` function in `src/todo-list/core.clj` and use an `if` function to check if the request is valid or not.

 ```clojure
 (defn welcome
   "A ring handler to process all requests for the web server.
 If a request is for something other than then an error message is returned"